-FIRST Stronghold, the 2016 Robotics Competition is a medieval-themed game played by two alliances of three robots each.
-Robots score points through various methods including launching gray foam balls called “boulders” into the opponent’s castle and breaching the opponent’s defense elements.
-Teams can capture their opponents castle after weakening it enough.
-Robots may then scale the castle to earn 15.
+The 2016 robotics competition is a medieval themed, game played by two alliances of three robots each. score points through various methods including launching gray foam balls called “boulders” into opponent’s castle and breaching defense elements.
+Teams can capture their opponents after weakening it enough. may then scale to earn 15.
 We won the Quality award at our Midwest regional this year.

-2015: Recycle Rush, the 2015 Robotics Competition is a recycling-themed game played by two Alliances of three robots each.
+Recycle Rush, the 2015 Robotics Competition is a recycling-themed game played by two Alliances of three robots each.
 Robots score points by stacking totes on scoring platforms, capping those stacks with recycling containers, and properly disposing of pool noodles, representing litter.
-Teams can also earn Coopertition points by working together with the opposing alliance to place yellow totes in a stack of 4 in the middle of the field which will earn each alliance 40 points.
+Teams can also earn Cooperation points by working together with the opposing alliance to place yellow totes in a stack of 4 in the middle of the field which will earn each alliance 40 points.
 Our robot, named Bonnie, had omni drive, and was able to stack boxes and place trash cans on top.